ansible-collections/ansible.utils/docs/ansible.utils.update_fact_module.rst

 --------
 - This module allows updating existing variables.
 - Variables are updated on a host-by-host basis.
-- Variable are not modified in place, instead they are returned by the module.
+- Variables are not modified in place, instead they are returned by the module.